jplusplus/newsworthycharts/README.rst

 - next

-  - Matplotlib updated from 3.3.x to 3.5.x
+  - Matplotlib updated from 3.3.x to 3.6.x, includeing among other things:
+    - support for .webp
+    - a lot of additions and improvements to rcParams
+    - new backends
   - Matplotlib and related modules are now pinned to a specific version
+  - Added support for generating webp images!

 - 1.29.0